Anamico/node-red-contrib-alarm/README.md

 You can use this node to both set the state in the homekit alarm system or the dashboard controls, or for any automation in response to a panel state change.

+Make sure you select the right "mode" in the node configuration:

+* Default - Basic payload
+* Homekit - Special mode for working with HomeBridge Alarm Nodes
+* Value - A new mode that essentially just emits a single 0 to 4 value as the payload.
+This was introduced to work directly with Dashboard and a few other node-red nodes.

 ## Sensor

 A sensor is an input to the alarm panel that you configure with one or more active "modes". ie: a laundry door may be "Armed" in "Away" and "Night" modes.